Best Medicare Advantage Plans in Louisiana (2026)

 Check Prescription Drug Coverage

-Look up your medications on the plan's formulary to confirm they're covered and check their tier level.
-Higher tiers mean higher copays, and some drugs need prior authorization from the plan.
+Look up each medication on the plan's formulary, confirm coverage and note the tier level.
+Higher tiers mean higher copays, and some drugs require prior authorization.

 4. 4